carissalow/rapids/docs/develop/test_cases.rst

     - The data for the first day contains 6 records for every ``epoch``.
     - The second day's data contains 6 records for each of only 2 ``epoch`` (currently ``morning`` and ``evening``)
     - The call data contains records for all ``call_types`` (i.e. ``incoming``, ``outgoing`` and ``missed``) in both days in all epochs.
 The number records with each of the ``call_types`` per epoch is randomly distributed.
 There is at least one records with each ``call_types`` per epoch.
-    - There is one call data file each for testing both iOS and Android data.
+    - There is one call data file each, as described above, for testing both iOS and Android data.
+    - There is also an additional for both android and iOS that contains no raw input data for testing empty data files

 Screen
 """"""""